Joaopmaugsto/TeaCozy/README.md

 # TeaCozy

-A one page website layout, based on a exercise from Codecademy, using the following languages:
+A one page website layout, based on an exercise from Codecademy, using the following languages:

 • HTML